learn-co-curriculum/join-the-fun-rails/README.md

 This way, a taxi can have many passengers and a passenger can have many taxis!

+Each table only has a primary key so you'll need to write a migration to get the database ready to handle the "has_many :through" relationship.

 Check out the join table section in the [Active Record Association Rails Guide](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association).

 Run the tests using the `rspec` command.